-A parking mode or parking surveillance is a feature found in most high-end dash cams that allow the dash cam to record even if your car engine has been turned off.
+A parking mode or parking surveillance feature is found in most high-end dash cams that allow the dash cam to record even if your car engine has been turned off.

-A dash cam that supports parking mode starts recording whenever it senses motion inside or around your car or impacts as in hit and run drivers, incidents, or any accidents in general.
+A dash cam that supports parking mode starts recording whenever it senses motion inside or around your car or impacts, as in a hit-and-run driver, incidents, or any accidents in general.

-The dash cam continuously keeps track of everything happening around your vehicle in standby mode while only recording when the car experiences a sudden impact or motion.
+The dash cam keeps track of everything around your vehicle in standby mode while only recording when the car experiences a sudden impact or motion.

 What is the function of parking mode on a dash cam?

-Parking surveillance, therefore, gives you the privilege to get access to the footage of any malicious activity happening around your car while you’re away.
+Parking surveillance allows you to access footage of any malicious activity happening around your car while you’re away.

 It is important to note that even though a parking mode minimizes power consumption, it cannot function without a power supply.